schollz/miti/README.md

 Modify an example in the `examples` to make sure its set to the instrument that you have.
 Then to run, you can just do

 ```
-> idim --file examples/song1.idim
+> tidi --file examples/song1.tidi
 [info]  2020/07/17 08:18:12 playing
 ```

 And you'll hear some music!

-## idim musical notation
+## tidi musical notation

-*idim* reads a `.idim` file, which is a high-level musical notation developed for *idim*.
+*tidi* reads a `.tidi` file, which is a high-level musical notation developed for *tidi*.
 The musical notation is simple and powerful, allowing you to create patterns of notes that can be played on many instruments simultaneously.

 ### Basic pattern